Alabama Beach Festivals: Top 5 Events You Can’t Miss

 Contestants enter a 10-foot diameter circle in the Florida sand and hurl a mullet over the state line into Alabama.
 The longest fish fling wins.

 Note to mullet heads: There’s little risk of being bodily tossed across the state line by the hair unless you’re mistaken for a dead fish.
-Nineteen age categories for both sexes allow everyone from the Davids to the Goliaths to have a chance at winning a trophy.
+Nineteen age categories allow everyone from the Davids to the Goliaths to have a chance at winning a trophy.

 A portion of entrance fee proceeds goes to local youth charities, a contribution that most years exceeds $40,000.
 Get more details about the Flora-Bama Mullet Toss Festival.